digital-land-attic/brownfield-land-collection-old/README.md

 * [collection/resource](collection/resource) -- collected files (sha256 of the contents)
 * [index.json](collection/index.json) -- an index into the collection, used to build [dataset](https://digital-land.github.io/dataset/brownfield-land/) and other pages

+The [validation](validation) directory contains the results of validating each resource as JSON.

 # Updating the collection

 We recommend working in [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) before installing the python dependencies: